 This short course will support learners to improve reading, writing, numeracy and digital skills in the context of a career in the Civil Construction industry, and strengthen pathways to succeed in further education and employment in civil industry areas.

 Induction to Disability will provide learners with the skills required to enter into a variety of roles supporting people with disability.
-Successful compleyion will give learners credit towards a range of qualifications in the CHC Community Services Training PAckage, including the CHC33015 Certificate III in Individual Support.
+Successful completion will give learners credit towards a range of qualifications in the CHC Community Services Training Package, including the CHC33015 Certificate III in Individual Support.